YehudaRosenberg/gql-app/README.md

 * **Hardened API Endpoints:** Ensuring all data-modifying operations and sensitive queries require appropriate authentication and authorization.
 * **GraphQL Specific Defenses:** Query depth and alias limiting middleware.

 \* Although some security tools flag it as a security issue, the introspection is enabled by design as it does not expose any internal API or sensitive data and in the same time improves significantly the user experience to understand all the available APIs.
+(Note: With the enhanced depth middleware, introspection might require specific configuration to remain accessible, see `main.py` and `app/middleware/depth_analysis.py` for conditional depth limits).

 This project aims to show *how* these pieces fit together in a functional API.